 Q: Is the land and equipment worth $400,000?
 If not, what am I getting for all that cash?

 A: The tangible assets are a fraction of what you are buying.
 You are acquiring an exclusive franchise from the Federal Communications Commission to use an FM frequency.
-In addition you are buying the top rated station in Cochise County with thousands of loyal listeners.
+In addition you are buying one of the top rated stations in Cochise County with thousands of loyal listeners.

 Q. Can I make big changes in the programming?